tanerjn/openstack-deployment/README.md

-# In order to use scripts, modify them for the desired configuration.
+# Modify scripts for the desired configuration.